jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Dec 04 to Dec 05: 2604.0
+>The provisional increase in cases from Dec 11 to Dec 12: 2817.0
 >
->The last time cases per day were this high was Nov 29 2022: 6 days prior.
+>The last time cases per day were this high was Dec 05 2022: 7 days prior.
 >
->The case rate then was 2850 cases.
+>The case rate then was 2864 cases.
 >
->The last time cases per day were lower than this was Dec 04 2022: 1 day prior.
+>The last time cases per day were lower than this was Dec 11 2022: 1 day prior.
 >
->The case rate then was 1354 cases.
+>The case rate then was 1439 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)